Louise Pound: Work

 Louise Pound was one of the pioneers of the linguistic study of American English.
-The majority of her research and publications occurred pre-World War II, a time where many linguistic scholars were primarily interested in investigating British and colonial English.
+The majority of her research and publications occurred pre-World War II, a time when many linguistic scholars were primarily interested in investigating British and colonial English.
 Pound, however, sought to examine language trends in contemporary American English, most notably in word coinage and semantics, the historical origins of American pronunciations, and mutual influences of American literature, folklore, culture, and language.

 Much of Pound's scholarship involved identifying trends in American language and speech.
 Pound created a corpus of American euphemisms for associations with death, exploring American discomfort with the reality of morbidity.
 In addition, through investigating the etymology of trade names and word coinage, Pound ascertained that American commercial terminology had become mercurial and boundless.
 Such a shift in brand names was, to Pound, a clear break with the past conservatism and monotony of commercial language and demonstrated that Americans were claiming their own place with the inventiveness of language.
 Pound also delineated multiple instances where American English deviated from standard norms in the pluralization of Latin and Greek loan words.
 Examples of such divergences are the use of Latin plural words as American singular words such as curricula, data, alumni, and syllabi; the creation of double plurals such as insignias and stimulis; and the creation of -s plurals from Latin singulars such as antennas, vertebras, and emporiums'.
 Pound focused much of her linguistic research upon the etymology of American slang words (e.g., "darn") as well as tracing the historical evolution of the idiosyncrasies of American pronunciation, as in the secondary nasal /n/ in Midwestern and New England English.